 4.2 Executive Board – powers, sessions, voting

-The Executive Board shall meet on the request of the Chairman.
-A quorum shall exist if more than half of the members are present.
-Each member shall have one vote and, in the event of a tie, the Chairman shall have the casting vote.
-Decisions shall be taken by a simple majority of the votes present and cast and votes by proxy or in writing are admitted.
+The Executive Board meets at the invitation of the Chairman as often as the Association's business requires and constitutes a quorum if more than half of the members of the Board are present.
+Each member has one vote.
+In the event of a tied vote, the Chairman has the casting vote.
+Decisions are made by a simple majority of the votes present and cast.
+Circular resolutions are permissible and must be recorded at the next Board meeting.

 If the task is not entrusted by the General Assembly to a professional auditing company, two auditors shall be appointed by the General Assembly to undertake an annual audit of the Association's accounts.
 For this purpose, the Auditors shall have access at all times to the relevant books, documents and reports and shall examine all cash and financial records.

 The accounting period shall be the calendar year.

 5.1 The activities of the Association shall be financed by:

 - annual contributions fixed by the General Assembly